zankhna-randeri/DigitalCardDirectory-Android/README.md

 -	The user can click business card image through camera or device gallery(Photos) and upload that on server for further text extraction and Entity recognition.
 - The mobile application will store all the extracted details of that card in the SQLite database enabling the user to access it later which eliminates the manual process of storing and managing the business cards.
 -	User can view uploaded card through application and perform operations such as
-    1. Place phone call and send mail
+    1. Make a phone call
+    2. Send email.
-    2. View card image
+    3. View card image.
-    3. Add Comments
+    4. Add details/comments.
--	Delete already uploaded Cards.
+-	Delete already uploaded cards.
 -	Search the card in directory.
--	User can also share the Relevant Business Card among the their connections.
+-	User can also share the relevant business card among the their connections.

 ## Application Features
-- Material Design : Application UI controls are designed based on material design
+- Material Design : Application UI controls are designed with material design component.
-- Retrofit : It is a type-safe HTTP client to handle API response
+- Retrofit : It is a type-safe HTTP client to handle API response.
-- Picasso: Open source library to load image from URL
+- Picasso: Open source library to load image from URL.
-- Crashlytics: Real time crash report tool.
+- Firebase Crashlytics: Real time crash reporting tool.

 ## SDK Build Version
 - Compile SDK version – 28